Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 The Pomodoro Technique is a great technique for keeping the mind alert and focused.
 As author Dr. Oakley says, this technique trains you to focus and reinforces that relaxing at the end is critical to the process of learning.”

-The Pomodoro Technique is basically the decision to pick one task and work on it distraction-free for 25 – 30 minutes.
-With a 5 minute break afterwards.
+The Pomodoro Technique is the decision to pick one task and work on it distraction-free for 25 – 30 minutes.
+With a 5-minute break afterwards.

 • Reduced anxiety, because you do not have to worry about finishing the task.